Pandemic Influenza and Gender Imbalance: Mortality Selection before Births

 The current study tests the prenatal selection mechanism behind the fetal exposure to the pandemic influenza from two different empirical settings.
 First, the census-based vital statistics of pre-war Japan were utilized.
-Notably, Japan could serve as a useful experimental setting because it provided very few servicemen, and thus, the parental characteristics were minimally influenced by the war.\footnote{The total number of mobilized forces were estimated to be 8,904,467 in the British Empire, 4,355,000 in the U.S., and 800,000 in Japan.
-Nonetheless, most of the Japanese servicemen had not been sent to the battle fields, and thus, the death toll in Japan was 300, whereas those for the British Empire and the U.S. were approximately 908,400 and 116,500, respectively \citep{wwi}.} In addition, the sample selection issue could be essentially insignificant as the census-based systematic birth records are available in pre-war Japan.
+Notably, Japan could serve as a useful experimental setting because it provided very few servicemen, and thus, the parental characteristics were minimally influenced by the war.
+The total number of mobilized forces was approximately $8,904,467$ in the British Empire, $4,355,000$ in the U.S., and $800,000$ in Japan.
+However, most Japanese servicemen were not sent to the battlefields.
+Hence, the death toll in Japan was $300$, whereas the death toll in the British Empire and the U.S. were approximately $908,400$ and $116,500$, respectively \citep{wwi}.
+In addition, the sample selection issue could be essentially insignificant as the census-based systematic birth records are available in pre-war Japan.
 The availability of systematic statistics on the spatiotemporal variation in the intensity of the pandemic also helped to improve identification within the framework of panel data analysis.
 Second, the underlying mechanism of the prenatal mortality selection is clarified by employing a biological paradigm.
 The Trivers--Willard hypothesis \citep{Trivers:1973fd} provides a clear illustration on how the fetal shock induces the gender imbalance (i.e., declines in the proportion of males) at birth.
 This framework enables us to test the prenatal selection using the sex ratio at birth instead of the fetal death rate, which has been known as a problematic measure for testing the prenatal mortality selection \citep{Valente:2015ci}.

-By linking the prefecture-month level census-based sex ratio at birth with the spatiotemporal variation in the influenza exposures, it was found that fetal exposure to pandemic influenza between 1918--1920 decreased the proportion of males at birth, and this culling effect was concentrated on exposure during the first trimester of the pregnancy.
+By linking the prefecture-month level census-based sex ratio at birth with the spatiotemporal variation in the influenza exposures, this study found that fetal exposure to pandemic influenza between 1918--1920 decreased the proportion of males at birth, and this culling effect was concentrated on exposure during the first trimester of the pregnancy.
 The results from a mechanism analysis using the comprehensive vital statistics on the infant mortality provide evidence that such a reduction in male births was associated with a scarring mechanism under which the distribution of fetal health endowment shifted to the left.